 It is HIGHLY recommend that you update your existing DNS records.
 Having your site proxy through an old server will negatively affect your site performance.
 Also your site can go down if your old server is decommissioned while your DNS is still pointed at it.
 We recommend you update your DNS as soon as possible, and use a CNAME record in the future to prevent you from having to update your existing DNS records when your site moves servers which we may do to help mitigate a DDoS attack, or to offer you new features on your account.

 Pending check.
 Our system will check the DNS status of this domain soon.
 Ensure that your DNS records are properly configured.
-Note that newly added domains may take up to 24 hours to check status.
+Note that newly added domains may take longer to initially check status.